JE-CM/Organized-Storage/documents/user_stories.md

 - For the basic operation of the program, such as providing user login, user data display, system data display

 ASSIGNEE: matthew-silva

+# USER STORY #19

+- As a developer
+- I want to to have user stories defined which follow the design of "Phase 1" of the product design document provided by Geraldine (ggm.100423@gmail.com), the project UI/UX designer.
+- So that my development efforts are well-guided for creating a proper user experience that supports the product vision

+ASSIGNEE: matthew-silva